 Clare is the major township in Clare Valley and was historically an important service centre for the surrounding agricultural district.
 Today, it is surrounded by wineries and has a number of things to see.
 Pop into the local museum to learn about the history of the town.
 Wander around and admire the old local buildings including churches, a courthouse and town hall.
 Check out Clare Historic Walk which takes around 90 minutes and which visits the main sites of interest.

 If you’re looking for hotels in Clare Valley, Clare is the place to be.
 Check-in to Clare Country Club to get the ultimate Clare Valley experience.
 Take a dip in their outdoor pool, play a round of golf or some tennis between sightseeing.
+Opt for a room at this gorgeous countryside escape and feel completely relaxed and refreshed after your weekend away.

 Make sure you get to Sevenhill during your trip; its a tiny little hub for locals and tourists and the perfect way to access the Riesling trail.
 The village has a wonderful little bakery, a number of cellar doors and a couple of excellent dining options.
 On weekends, pop into the market in the community hall and chat to locals.